-Dr Carole Spary joined Nottingham as an Assistant Professor in September 2014.
+Dr Carole Spary joined Nottingham as an Assistant Professor in September 2014, and became Associate Professor in August 2019.
 Prior to this she was Lecturer in Politics at the University of York (2011-2014) and Leverhulme Postdoctoral Fellow at the University of Warwick (2008-2011).
 She has a PhD in Politics from the University of Bristol.

 Dr Spary's research and teaching focuses on aspects of democratic politics and development, particularly gender, development, political representation and political institutions, and specialises in politics and policy in India.
 She is the former convenor (2008-2016) of the Politics of South Asia Specialist Group of the UK's Political Studies Association.

 Dr Spary convenes the third year undergraduate and MA modules Gender and Development, and the MA module Global Asia and teaches on the first year undergraduate modules Introduction to Comparative… read more

 1. Gender, Development, and the State in India

 This monograph, published by Routledge, critically evaluates the discursive and institutional changes relating to gender and development policy since the 1990s.
 In particular it considers the extent to which the concept of 'gender mainstreaming' has been adopted in India, and if so, how.
 Informed by global shifts in gender and development policy, it explores developments at national and sub-national levels to understand important factors influencing policy production, and the opportunities and challenges posed by multi-level governance in the context of India's federal system.
 By focusing on sub-national development policies and programs for women, it combines two wider concerns in contemporary comparative research: i) a focus on multi-level governance in development, in particular, changing centre-state relations in India in relation to development policy and divergent development policy approaches and outcomes among states, and ii) a focus on multi-level governance in relation to state feminism, which highlights how the state is a heterogeneous, internally differentiated collection of institutions, offering complex opportunities and consequences for women's movements engaging with the state.
 It is based on Dr Spary's ESRC-funded doctoral research.

 2. Performing representation: women parliamentarians and political participation in India